Chart Color Schemes

 Terranora shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

-Terranora's educational qualifications trail regional benchmarks; 25.1% of residents aged 15+ hold university degrees compared to NSW's 32.2%.
-This gap suggests potential for educational development and skills enhancement.
-Bachelor degrees are most prevalent at 18.2%, followed by postgraduate qualifications (4.6%) and graduate diplomas (2.3%).
-Trade and technical skills are prominent, with 39.9% of residents aged 15+ holding vocational credentials – advanced diplomas at 12.1% and certificates at 27.8%.
+Terranora's educational qualifications lag behind regional averages.
+Among residents aged 15 and above, 25.1% hold university degrees, compared to NSW's 32.2%.
+Bachelor degrees are the most common (18.2%), followed by postgraduate qualifications (4.6%) and graduate diplomas (2.3%).
+Vocational credentials are prominent, with 39.9% of residents holding such qualifications - advanced diplomas at 12.1% and certificates at 27.8%.

-Educational participation is high; 31.5% of residents are currently enrolled in formal education.
-This includes 12.0% in primary, 9.5% in secondary, and 3.8% pursuing tertiary education.
+Educational participation is high, with 31.5% of residents currently enrolled in formal education.
+This includes 12.0% in primary education, 9.5% in secondary education, and 3.8% pursuing tertiary education.

 Frequently Asked Questions - Education